Toorreess/yt-video-downloader/README.md

 ### Installing

-If you want use a virtual environment to install the requirements locally, first create and activate it:
+If you want use a virtual environment to install the libraries only for this project, first create it and activate it:

 ```
 python -m venv venv